notjulin/CreatorSniper/README.md

 ## Known Issues

+Strikethrough lines are fixed issues.

-- Currently, you can't clone a Versus Mission or an Adversary Mode job (will be fixed soon).
+- ~~Currently, you can't clone Mission or Adversary Mode jobs (will be fixed soon).~~

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.